Learning intention

 Learners with secure understanding can:

-• Show good knowledge of shapes by recognising them
+• Show good knowledge of shapes by recognising them in objects and drawing them accurately.

 Vocabulary definitions